What is a Casserole Exactly? Defining This Confusing Term

 Thanks to Tupperware, casserole blew up in America during the 50s and 60s.
 While it slowed a little since then, they're recently experiencing a revival, as convenient one-pot meals are needed more than ever in our sometimes insanity-filled households.

-The definition of a casserole leaves a lot to be desired, as you could potentially cook almost anything in a classic casserole baking dish, like this one.
+The definition of a casserole leaves a lot to be desired, as you could potentially cook almost anything in a classic casserole dish.

 What makes something a casserole?